 A very long engagement

-Due to the numerous factors that had to be considered before a date was set for a Viking wedding, there was usually a long waiting period between the initial financial negotiations amid the Viking families and the wedding day itself.
+Due to the numerous factors that had to be considered before a date was set for a Viking wedding, there was usually a long waiting period between the initial financial negotiations between the Viking families and the wedding day itself.
 In her book Women in Old Norse Society, Danish historian of medieval women Jenny Jochens remarks that even though the date of a Viking wedding—as laid down in the engagement contract—was normally fixed within a year, “a waiting period of three years was not unusual.”

 During this interval, it was not uncommon for the groom to change his mind or, worse, die in a battle, thereby freeing the betrothed girl from her obligation to marry.
 Some scholars believe that therein lies the origin of the so-called “trial wedding” ritual, a popular practice in Neopaganism, in which a couple makes a temporary marriage commitment (usually lasting “a year and a day”) that can be afterward either broken off or renewed.